CascadeEnergy/backbone-gcm/README.md

           // Set up an event or something appropriate to control when
           // you want to release view for garbage collection.
-          // destroy is a method added by gcm this.on('someEvent', this.destroy, this);
+          // free is a method added by gcm this.on('someEvent', this.free, this);
         }
       });